janw4ld/pandoc-example/pandoc-markdown-example/example.md

 ##### heading 5
 And this too,
-but LateX doesn't like headings 5 and 6
+but \LaTeX doesn't like headings 5 and 6

 ###### heading 6 looks
  like regular text